dyammons/canine_osteosarcoma_atlas/input/README.md

 done < deCoder.tsv
 ```

-After transfering the code, run:
+After transferring the code, run:
 ```sh
 bash rearrange.sh
 ```

-From there you can follow the provided analysis scripts.
+Now the files should be rearranged and renamed as needed to be identical to the nomenclature used in the associated analysis code.

-### Instructions to obtain raw data from SRA
+## Instructions to obtain raw data from SRA
 Navigate to directory of interest and run for each file you wish to pull down.
 Then with SRA toolkit installed run:

-NOTE: all raw data files are just under 2TB of data
+NOTE: all raw data files are around 1TB of data
 ```sh
 prefetch -v --max-size=55000000 SRR #smallest file for ex fastq-dump --gzip --split-files SRR
 ```
-From there you will have to modify the file names to be compatible with the cellranger input (if using cellranger).
-It expects `[Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz` -- feel free to reach out if you have trouble
+From there you will have to modify the file names to be compatible with the Cell Ranger input (if using Cell Ranger).
+It expects:
+`[Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz`

+Feel free to reach out (email or create an issue on GitHub) if you have trouble getting the data downloaded.